ucsf-iam/UcsfLdapOrm/README.md

      * @ArrayField()
      *
      * The @Attribute annotation relates the $thing member variable to the 'thing' attribute
-     * with the MyPerson object class in LDAP
+     * within the MyPerson object class in LDAP
      *
      * The @Must annotation requires this attribute to not be empty when persisting back to LDAP.
+If a @Must requirement
+     * is not satisfied, attempting to persist the entry will throw a MissingMustAttributeException.
      *
      * The @ArrayField aannotation tells the LDAP Entity Manager, repositories and services to treat
-     * this attribute as a multi-value LDAP field
+     * this attribute as a multi-value LDAP field.
+This is unfortunately backwards from LDAP's default
+     * to multi-value.
+This will probably not be "fixed".
      */
     protected $thing;